swhitt/centos-apache-passenger/README.markdown

 A simple recipe for nginx+passenger on CentOS
 =============================================

-Similar to jnstq's [rails-nginx-passenger-ubuntu](http://github.com/jnstq/rails-nginx-passenger-ubuntu) recipe but for nginx+passenger on CentOS.
+Similar to jnstq's [rails-nginx-passenger-ubuntu](http://github.com/jnstq/rails-nginx-passenger-ubuntu) recipe but for nginx+passenger/apache+passenger on CentOS.
 Also influenced by the deploy scripts used by EngineYard Solo.
-Includes a deploy script and init script.
+Includes a deploy script and init script for nginx as well as configuration files for apache.

 Developer Tools
 ---------------